 College Street Congregational Church hereby reaffirms its openness to people of all faith or in search of faith, without regard to race, age, sex, economic condition, disability or sexual orientation.
 We invite all people to share in the worship, life, leadership and employment opportunities of the church.

 In 2013, a fire burned down the steeple and caused significant damage to the sanctuary and classrooms.
-The sanctuary and classrooms have been restored, and we are currently planning the process of steeple restoration.
+The sanctuary and classrooms were restored in 2015, and the steeple restoration was completed in 2016.
 One positive aspect of this tragedy was that Temple Sinai invited us to worship at their synagogue, helping us live into the breadth of God’s love for God’s world.
 We are also deeply grateful to the people of Burlington for all the support they have shown us in the restoration process.

 College Street Church today is alive with God’s gifts and strong in the hope that God will lead us into new ways of being church, while continuing to call us to make a difference in the community and in the lives of our brothers and sisters in Burlington and around the world.